msivadasan/Stock-Portfolio-Tracker/README.md

     (d) Saves the latest stock data in a csv file (pv.csv).

 The Windows task scheduler is used to run a batch file daily around 7:30 PM (after New York financial markets have closed).
-The.bat file has the following commands:\r call %cd%\Anaconda3\Scripts\activate.bat
+The.bat file has the following commands:
+call %cd%\Anaconda3\Scripts\activate.bat
 cd "%path-to-directory%"
 python "%path-to-code%\download_stock_rev.py"
 For help with setting up the Windows task scheduler, see this <a href="https://stackoverflow.com/questions/4437701/run-a-batch-file-with-windows-task-scheduler"> StackExchange post </a>.

 2. <a href="https://github.com/msivadasan/portfolio_tracker/blob/main/update_csv.gs"> update_csv.gs</a>: Google script with a time trigger set to run daily in the Google spreadsheet <a href="https://docs.google.com/spreadsheets/d/1zWlWkkUg2dMRr47atKf_LoSQJQfcNj0zesH7uCwK4Co/edit?usp=sharing/" target="_blank">Portfolio Info</a> around 9:30PM (to leave a sufficient gap for the <a href="https://github.com/msivadasan/portfolio_tracker/blob/main/download_stock_rev.py"> download_stock_rev.py </a> program to have been run by the Windows task scheduler around 7:30PM).
 This code updates the stock price information with the data from pv.csv (created in step 1(d) above).